What makes art valuable? 75% context & 85% authenticity

 - Cultural context and societal values

-- Misunderstandings about the value of art
+- Misconceptions about art value

-- Authenticity and meaning in works of art
+- Authenticity and meaning in artworks

 - How to select and experience valuable art